How SharkNinja is helping customers build the home of the future

 “Everyone always thought hair wrap around a brush roll was just part of the vacuuming experience.
 As we went through the process, that's actually a top five biggest complaint that people have about vacuuming, but people just assumed there was no way to fix that,” Gill said.
 “So we went and fixed it.
 They were like, ‘Wow.
 That is something I didn't consider.
 That's going to make my life so much better because now I don't have that problem anymore that I thought was just a problem of using this type of product’.”

 “We're trying to simplify as much as possible, just to give people time back, and that satisfaction that even a pressure cooker can bring, especially while at home during the pandemic,” he said.
-“How hard is it to work, be on conference calls, teach kids their maths homework, and try to cook dinner and not let the house be a mess, and do laundry.
-All right, let us take one of those things off your plate.
+“How hard is it to work, be on conference calls, teach kids their math homework, and try to cook dinner and not let the house be a mess, and do laundry.
+Alright, let us take one of those things off your plate.
 Put a chicken in a pressure cooker.
 We'll see you later.
 Don't worry about it.
 We got it.”

 Whether it’s making the balance of school, work and chores a little easier, or brightening a little girl’s birthday, these products and innovations can make a real difference in customers’ lives.